OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 Until next time, Happy Deployments!

-If you enjoyed this article and would like to see more posts on automated database deployments, please [click here](https://octopus.com/database-deployments).
+If you enjoyed this article, great news, we have a whole series on [automated database deployments](https://octopus.com/database-deployments).